LeonSpeed7/RSS-Study-Share/README.md

 We are proud of our prompt engineering with Lovable, allowing us to incorporate multiple features into a usable platform.
 Removing the browse section and replacing it with an AI notes recommender solved major storage and accessibility issues, a breakthrough for our workflow.

 ## What we learned
 This hackathon taught us the value of generating detailed ideas and collaborating as a team.
 Clear planning allowed us to create high-quality prompts for Lovable, maximizing the effectiveness of AI tools in development.
+We learned how effectively we can utilize AI to convert our vision to a tangible product.

 ## What's next for StudyShare
 We envision StudyShare as an open-source notes platform like GitHub or NextDoor where all students can contribute to each other’s academic success and contact each other for resources and help.
 Future plans include a used textbook exchange, so peers can donate or sell books at a discounted price.
 Finally, we want to integrate tutoring and academic services, making our platform the central hub for student learning and connection.